bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:40 PM CT, May 07</p>
+<p class="updated_time"> Latest data: 09:01 PM CT, May 07</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 63°, which is 5° **warmer** than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 52°
-- Mostly Cloudy
+- Partly Cloudy
-- 80% humidity
+- 77% humidity
-- 5 mph wind
+- 2 mph wind
-- 67% cloud cover
+- 59% cloud cover
 - 47 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.07 inches of rain expected in the next 48 hours